intel-analytics/ipex-llm/python/friesian/example/wnd/train/README.md

 ```

 ## Prepare the data
-You can download the full Twitter dataset from [here](https://recsys-twitter.com/data/show-downloads#), which includes close to 1 billion data points, >40 million each day over 28 days.
+You can download the full Twitter dataset from [here](https://recsys-twitter.com/data/show-downloads#), which includes around 1 billion records, more than 40 million records each day over 28 days.
  Week 1 - 3 will be used for training and week 4 for evaluation and testing.
 Each record contains the tweet along with engagement features, user features, and tweet features.

 After you download and decompress the files, there is a train parquet directory and validation csv file.
-* For train data, execute this command to do some conversion:
+1. For train data, execute this command to do some conversion:
 ```bash
 python convert_train.py \
     --input_folder /path/to/the/folder/of/train_parquet_folder \